Drew Sidora: Music

 In January 2006, Sidora first signed a record deal with J Records.
 Sidora featured on the Step Up (Original Soundtrack) with two songs entitled "For The Love" and "Til The Dawn" in 2006.
 In 2007, she featured on the Three Can Play That Game soundtrack with a song entitled "Three Can Play".
 In December 2008, Sidora signed a record deal with Slip-n-Slide Records.
 In 2010, the album's first single titled "Juke It" was released.
 She played Trey Songz's lover in the video for "Last Time" of the album Trey Day.
 She also appears in Yung Berg's "Sexy Lady" video as the girlfriend.
 She also danced in Sean Paul’s "Give It Up to Me" video.

 On September 16, 2022, Sidora released a single entitled "Already Know".
 The accompanying music video was released on June 25, 2023.

 In March 2025, Sidora released her debut album, I Did It to Me.
 Two singles preceded the album's release, the title track and "Love 4 a Min", the latter having two versions, one featuring American R&B singer Torica and another featuring Love & Hip Hop: Atlanta cast member and rapper Sierra Gates.
 The album was executive-produced by Sidora's The Real Housewives of Atlanta costar Porsha Williams' former partner, Dennis McKinley, and released under his label MusicXchange.

 Personal life

 Sidora has a son, Josiah, from a previous relationship.
 Sidora married to Ralph Pittman and together they have two children: a son, Machai, born in June 2015, and a daughter, Aniya, born in February 2018.
 On February 27, 2023, Sidora filed a petition to divorce Pittman.

-Her father, Dr. Robert Andrew "Bob" Jordan, a prominent Chicago pediatrician, died on August 11, 2023, after a battle with Alzheimer's disease.
+Her father, Robert Andrew "Bob" Jordan, a prominent Chicago pediatrician, died on August 11, 2023, of Alzheimer's disease.
 He and her mother, Jeanette, married on July 29, 1962.
 Drew is one of their five children.